Data Processing Agreement (DPA)

 (c) We will notify the Customer if, in our opinion, the Customer’s instructions would not comply with Data Protection Laws.

 3.5.
 Additional processing.
-Processing outside the scope of this DPA or the Agreement will require prior written agreement between the Customer and us regards additional instructions for processing.
+Processing outside the scope of this DPA or the Agreement will require prior written agreement between the Customer and us with regards to any additional instructions for processing.

 4. TRANSFER OF PERSONAL DATA